-Consistent with Article 9 Section 9-311(a), UCOTA displaces Article 9 only with respect to the Article 9 provisions requiring the filing of a financing statement to perfect a security interest, substituting the UCOTA rules governing the effectiveness of a security interest statement.
+Consistent with Article 9 Section 9-311(a), this [act] displaces Article 9 only with respect to the Article 9 provisions requiring the filing of a financing statement to perfect a security interest, substituting the rules of this [act] governing the effectiveness of a security-interest statement.
 Other Article 9 rules, such as those governing attachment (Section 9-203), priority (Article 9 Part 3), and enforcement (Article 9 Part 6) continue to apply.
 Moreover, under Article 9 Section 9 311(b), unless displaced by the specific provisions of this [act], to the extent applicable the filing provisions of Article 9 Part 5 may continue to be relevant to supplement the provisions of this [act].
 For example, see Article 9 Sections 9-311(d), 9-313(b), and 9-508.
 However, this [act] displaces much of Article 9 Part 5 (Filing Office; Contents and Effectiveness of Financing Statement).

-Subsection (e) provides a procedure to require the office to notify a secured party if a security interest statement is rejected.
-The time limit for this notice reflects a balancing of the need for secured parties to receive prompt notice of the need to take remedial action, with the need of the office for sufficient time to process incoming security interest statements.
-If timely and proper notice of rejection is not sent under subsection (e), a security interest statement sufficient under subsection (b) is received under subsection (a), even though it may not otherwise meet the requirements of this [act] and was not recorded or indexed in the files of the office.
-In this circumstance, if the other requirements of subsection (a) and Article 9 are met, the security interest statement will be effective and under Section 25 the security interest will be perfected by the security interest statement.
-Of course, if the security interest statement is significantly defective on its face, e.g., no debtor's name or a completely erroneous description of collateral, it may not be sufficient under subsection (b), or even if sufficient the error may render it seriously misleading under Section 20.
+Subsection (e) provides a procedure to require the office to notify a secured party if a security-interest statement is rejected.
+No time limit for this notice is provided.
+A procedure to allow confirmation by the office will accommodate the need for secured parties to receive notice of the receipt, while allowing the office sufficient time to process incoming security-interest statements.
+If notice of rejection is not sent under subsection (e), a security-interest statement sufficient under subsection (b) is received under subsection (a), even though it may not otherwise meet the requirements of this [act] and was not recorded or indexed in the files of the office.
+In this circumstance, if the other requirements of subsection (a) and Article 9 are met, the security-interest statement will be effective and under Section 26 the security interest will be perfected by the security-interest statement.
+Of course, if the security-interest statement is significantly defective on its face, e.g., no debtor's name or a completely erroneous description of collateral, it may not be sufficient under subsection (b), or even if sufficient the error may render it seriously misleading under Section 20.
 See also Section 18.
 Priorities between the secured party and those who may be prejudiced by the failure of the office to file and index the statement, or to indicate it on the certificate of title, are covered by other sections, e.g., Sections 18-20.